ARM-Synergy/tracer-mip/_sources/README.md

 * Two golden cases with varying dynamic, thermodynamic, and aerosol conditions.
 Ultrafine aerosol will be considered.
 Two tiers: prescribed and prognostic aerosols.
 * More detailed focus on factors/processes leading to model biases and large model spread.

-Two cases were chosen to simulate from among several “Golden” TRACER cases, which are June 17 and August 7, 2022 (Figures 1 and 2).
+Two cases were chosen to simulate from among several 'Golden' TRACER cases, which are June 17 and August 7, 2022 (Figures 1 and 2).
 Cases below were chosen since they met the following criteria:
 * Data available - SMPS aerosols (with ultrafine aerosols measured), soundings (5 per day), NEXRAD CAPPI, C-SAPR cell tracking.
 * Seabreeze present, convection observed, and cells tracked.